 - Policy CD 8.1 Objective Design Standards.
 Provide clear, objective, and quantifiable design standards to guide new mixed-use and commercial development. - Policy CD 8.2 Human-Scale Design.
 Cultivate pedestrian activity in commercial and mixed-use areas by providing adequate sidewalk widths, activating ground-floor street façades with active uses, windows, plantings, and awnings, using high-quality construction materials, and including human-scale details and architectural features. - Policy CD 8.3 Respect Existing Scale and Rhythm.
-Encourage new mixed-use and commercial development to respect the scale and rhythm of surrounding buildings, including by providing breaks in the building face at spacings common to buildings in the area and by stepping back upper floors. - Policy CD 8.4 Commercial Parking.
+New mixed-use and commercial development should have context sensitive design that incorporates architectural styles and elements that relate to the scale and design of surrounding buildings, including by providing breaks in the building face at spacings common to buildings in the area and by stepping back upper floors. - Policy CD 8.4 Commercial Parking.
 Encourage commercial projects to provide required parking underground to minimize the amount of ground-floor area dedicated to parking.
-When parking is at grade, it should be located towards the rear of a parcel, away from active street frontages and public spaces. - Policy CD 8.5 Outdoor Display and Eating.
+When parking is at-grade, it should be located towards the rear of a parcel, away from active street frontages and public spaces. - Policy CD 8.5 Outdoor Display and Eating.
 Support sidewalk and pedestrian mall outdoor dining and parklets, the outdoor display of goods for retail uses, and public seating areas to add visual interest and activity to commercial and mixed-use areas.

 - Action CD 8.6 Objective Design Standards.
-Develop and adopt objective design standards for new mixed-use and commercial development to provide a clear understanding of the City's expectation for new project design, including pedestrian-friendly design. - Action CD 8.7 Commercial Development Adjacent to Residential.
+Develop and adopt objective design standards for new mixed-use and commercial development to provide a clear understanding of the City's expectation for new project design, including context appropriate architectural styles and pedestrian-friendly design. - Action CD 8.7 Commercial Development Adjacent to Residential.
 Develop and adopt objective design standards that define and require appropriate design transitions from commercial to residential zones.